obonaventure/cnp3/book/network/network.rst

 .. index:: shared-cost peering relationship

 The second type of peering relationship is the `shared-cost` peering relationship.
-Such a relationship usually does not involve a paiment in contrast with the `customer->provider` relationship.
+Such a relationship usually does not involve a payment in contrast with the `customer->provider` relationship.
 A `shared-cost` peering relationship is usually established between domains having a similar size and geographic coverage.
 For example, consider the figure above.
 If `AS3` and `AS4` exchange many packets via `AS1`, they both need to pay `AS1`.
 A cheaper alternative for `AS3` and `AS4` would be to establish a `shared-cost` peering.
 Such a peering can be established at IXPs where both `AS3` and `AS4` are present or by using private peering links.
 This `shared-cost` peering should be used to exchange packets between hosts inside `AS3` and hosts inside `AS4`.
 However, `AS3` does not want to receive on the `AS3-AS4` `shared-cost` peering links packets whose destination belongs to `AS1` and `AS3` would have to pay to send these packets to `AS1`.

 From a routing viewpoint, over a `shared-cost` peering relationship a domain only advertises its internal routes and the routes that it has learned from its customers.
 This restriction ensures that only packets destined to the local domain or one of its customers will be received over the `shared-cost` peering relationship.
 This implies that the routes that have been learned from a provider or from another `shared-cost` peer will not be advertised over a `shared-cost` peering relationship.
 This is motivated by economical reasons.
 If a domain was advertising over a `shared-cost` peering relationship that does not bring revenue the routes that it learned from a provider it would have allowed its `shared-cost` peer to use the link with its provider without any payment.
 If a domain was advertising over a `shared-cost` peering relationship the routes learned over another `shared-cost` peering relationship, it would have allowed these `shared-cost` peers to use its own network (which may span one or more continents) freely to exchange packets.